Welcome to the WORLD News Group family!

 What you’ll find: WORLDkids Goes broad and deep for 7- to 10-year-olds

 - Perspective: Biblical thinking is worked into the content of WORLDkids with clear references to what scripture says.
-Our editors choose news that gives opportunity to show how God is working in the world, through people, and how our hope is always directed back to Him who loves us and is in control.
+Our editors choose current events that provide opportunities to show how God is working in the world, through people, and how our hope is always directed back to Him who loves us and is in control.

 - Regularity: WORLDkids in print arrives every other month.
 This rhythm is adequate to keep elementary aged children engaged without overwhelming them with too much content.
 Online, kids find the complete magazine content, plus they can access a fresh new story every weekday, Monday through Friday, in the News Shorts section.
-With this pace, you as a parent or teacher can gradually move your children toward a regularity of discovery about all that’s happening in the world.
+With this pace, you as a parent or teacher can move your children toward a regular discovery of what’s happening in the world.

 - Expanded content: For pre-readers, God’s Big WORLD offered short stories that focused on discovering something new.
 But elementary-aged students want to dig deep and explore the content fully, adding context to their discoveries.
-WORLDkids offers groups the news under six sections called Topics.
-Each topic has four separate stories that support the theme.
-One is a current news story.
-The other three supplement that news story, giving historical background or scientific support, graphic interpretation, or showing the impact on humanity in the events, for example.
-This allows the reader to explore the topic far more fully with both depth and breadth than a single story would.
-Consider covering one story set per week.
+WORLDkids groups current events under six topic areas.
+Each topic includes multiple stories, often going beyond the current news story to include historical background or scientific support, graphic interpretation, or to show the event's impact on people.
+This allows readers to understand the topic more fully, with greater depth and breadth than a single story can offer.
+Consider covering one topic area per week.
 Set aside time to read the content, find locations on a map, explore the additional online content, and discuss the stories later in the day.

-- Age Appropriate: Kids are still visual learners, so each story set has bright, colorful, interesting pictures with every story.
-There’s always a story set about animals—but so much more!
-Science, history, civics, geography, and exploration into different systems are always covered as well.
+- Age Appropriate: Kids are still visual learners, so each story includes bright, colorful, interesting pictures.
+There’s always a topic about animals—but so much more!
+Science, history, civics, geography, and exploring systems and machines are always covered as well.
 Engaging, descriptive language that ties in the familiar with the new makes the text fun and accessible for even reluctant readers.

 - Tools: Short quizzes in print and online test students’ reading comprehension and grow their vocabulary—without overloading the experience heavily.
-Our team designs original online interactives for each story set to further exploration while kids click and add to their knowledge.
-The Teaching Guide, available as a PDF for each issue of the magazine, helps parents and teachers understand why our editors chose the stories they did and gives suggestions for integrating biblical thought into their discussions about content.
+An online interactive activity for each topic allows kids to click and explore more—adding to their knowledge.
+The Teaching Guide, available as a PDF for each issue of the magazine, provides parents and teachers with helpful suggestions, reading and vocabulary quizzes, and printable worksheets.